 Results of At-Home Microdermabrasion Treatments

 At-home microdermabrasion devices are an affordable and convenient alternative to in-office treatments.
-These devices typically feature a diamond tip handpiece that is passed across your skin to gently exfoliate.
+These devices typically feature a diamond tip handpiece to gently exfoliate your skin.

-There are also more risks involved when performing an at-home microdermabrasion treatment.
-Leaving the exfoliating device on your skin for too long, or applying too much pressure can lead to unwanted, painful abrasions.
+There are also more risks involved when performing an at-home treatment such as infection or applying too much pressure, which can lead to painful abrasions.